Vidaux/ge-boss-tracker/README.md

 - The dashboard message (single message in your alert channel) is **auto-updated every minute** to show upcoming spawns for your configured **lookahead hours**.
 - If a **ping role** and **lead minutes** are set in `/setup`, the bot **@mentions the role** once when a window is within the lead time.
-- Ensure the bot can send messages in the channel and can mention the chosen role (role is “mentionable” or the bot has permission to mention roles).
+- Ensure the bot can send messages in the channel and can mention the chosen role (make role “mentionable” or grant permission).

 ---